 For documents to be accepted by the Ethiopian officials, they must have been authenticated in your home country.
 The procedures for doing this vary from country to country and also change from time to time.
 Please contact the Ethiopian Embassy in your home country to check on the most current advice.
 The authentication process typically involves showing your original document to a government authorised official and having a copy made and stamped before sending it to the Ethiopian Embassy for their own stamp to be added.
 You can find a printable document here which outlines the process for your country, but please check that it hasn't changed before you commit your documents to the process.

-Driving licences and driving records may also need to go through this process, depending on the country you are from.
+Driving licences and driving records also need to go through this process.

 What documents do I need to provide?